 The Insurance Company is Required to Assess Your Claim in Good Faith

 The legal doctrine of “Good faith” is complex, but it’s based on a pretty simple notion: people should treat each other reasonably, fairly, and honestly by law.
 That is how insurance companies are required to assess your insurance claim.
-If you believe the adjuster is investigating or negotiating your claim in bad faith, they could get in trouble.
-If the adjuster is found guilty of acting in bad faith, they might even have to pay you (the victim) a lot more money in the form of damages.
+They could get in trouble if you believe the adjuster is investigating or negotiating your claim in bad faith.
+If the adjuster is found guilty of acting in bad faith, they might even have to pay you (the victim) a lot more damages.

 Your contract with the insurance company requires it to act in “good faith.”
-If you’re not moving your case forward with the insurance adjusters on your own, call a lawyer.
+Call a lawyer if you’re not moving your case forward with the insurance adjusters on your own.
 A personal injury lawyer fights against insurance companies to get you the money you deserve.

 They will use what you say against you.

-You have an obligation to talk to your own insurance company and cooperate after you’ve made an insurance claim.
+You must talk to your insurance company and cooperate after making an insurance claim.
 But t would be best to be wary of speaking openly with the other driver’s insurance company.
-Find a lawyer to speak on your behalf if you feel that you have a case.
-Even the smartest people fall into the traps of the insurance industry.
+Find a lawyer to speak on your behalf if you have a case.
+Even the most intelligent people fall into the traps of the insurance industry.
 Don’t let them trick you out of the money you need.

 They Are 100% Capable of Paying You a Lot of Money.

 Unless you are an insurance adjuster or personal injury lawyer, it can be hard to know how much your case is worth.
-If you settle early, you may not have received all of your medical care and reached your recovery potential.
+If you settle early, you may not have received all your medical care and reached your recovery potential.
 If the outcome of a surgery or treatment plan is not as successful as the doctors initially hoped, you may need to take a new medical direction with future complications.
-For this reason alone, you should avoid being rushed into accepting the first offer(s) from the insurance company.
+For this reason alone, you should avoid being rushed into accepting the insurance company’s first offer(s).